In Buchanan, Dickenson, and Wise counties (Virginia’s designated Elk Management Zone)

-- The taking of an elk counts toward the hunter’s daily and yearly bag limit for deer.
+- The taking of an elk counts toward a hunter’s daily and seasonal bag limit for deer.

 - Only one elk per day may be taken statewide.

 - An animal with antlers above the hairline counts toward a hunter’s either-sex (buck) deer limit.

 - An animal without antlers counts toward a hunter’s daily and seasonal antlerless deer limit.